Anxiety vs. Burnout: What You’re Really Experiencing

 In many cases, anxiety and burnout can overlap.
 You might start with anxiety about job performance, and over time, the pressure may lead to burnout.
 Or perhaps chronic burnout from caregiving leads to feelings of anxiety about your ability to cope.
 Because they can reinforce each other, it’s important to pay close attention to what your body and mind are telling you.

 Some individuals try to push through burnout by staying productive, only to develop anxiety as they lose the ability to rest or feel in control.
 Others with anxiety might burn out from constantly trying to manage or hide their symptoms.
 This cycle can be harmful if left unaddressed.
+Recognizing the key differences between anxiety and burnout in mental health can guide people toward more effective help and support.

 What You Can Do